 1- Admire the great view of Paris from the Le Printemps Rooftop.
 The rooftop patio of this famous French department store offers a panoramic view of Paris and the back side of the Opera Garnier.
 One of the best of Paris!

 2- Enjoy the calm and serenity of Notre Dame Cathedral early in the morning, during the mass.
 You will have the cathedral pretty much for yourself.
-Or go for a free organ recital which take place every Saturday at 8pm in Notre Dame Cathedral.
+Or go for a free organ recital which takes place every Saturday at 8 pm in Notre Dame Cathedral.

 3- Don’t pay to enter Louvre Museum: every first Sunday of the month between October and March.
 The lesser crowded “Porte des Lions” entrance will enable you a quicker access to the Mona Lisa or the Venus the Milo.

 4- Discover the history of Paris at the beautiful Musée Carnavalet, located in a superb 16th-century mansion in the Marais area.
 Then stroll in Le Marais district, see the Jewish Quarter of rue des Rosiers and end your tour with the stunning Place des Vosges.

 5- Discover the 16th chic district and « fashion lover » quartier de Passy and go along until place du Trocadero.

 At night the twinkling lights go on for 5 minutes every hour from sunset to 1 am.